 "Head Peacekeeper Slate.
 What can I do for you this morning?"
 The Commandant speaks in the same tone as one would when asking whether you want cream or sugar in your tea.

-"You know very well what I, and the Capitol, wish for: for you to stop this silly nonsense about joining those traitorous rebels.
+"You know very well what I, and the Capitol, wish for: for you to stop this silly nonsense about joining those traitors.
 Do so, and we can forget all of this ever happened.
-If you hand over Peeta Mellark and the rest of those rebels in your care, we may even give you some added bonuses."
+If you hand over Peeta Mellark and the rest of those rebels in your care, we'll even throw in some added bonuses."

 "So you wish for me to turn over these guests of mine?"

 "I don't care what you call them; they are valuable enemies of the state.
-Giving them up will be more than enough to make us grateful."
+Giving them up will be more than enough to earn our gratitude."
 Idiot should have stopped while he was behind.
-"So what answer do you give the Capitol?"
+"So what answer do you give?"

 While the other commanders look concerned, Beetee and the other Central officials all have knowing smirks on their faces.